wxcctechsummit/holcct2108/livelabs/Exercise1Analyzer.md

 5. Navigate back to the Entry Point Site Level Dashboard and complete some navigation exercises shown in the video
 6. Cross-Launch from dashboard to a specific dashboard **Entry Point Historical Dashboard**
 7. From the Cross-Launched dashboard - Cross-Launch into Analyzer to the specific table **Incomming, Short Contacts Entry Point** anf follow the instructions to set filters as desired.
-> <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=3:12" target="_blank">Analyzer Incomming, Short Contacts Entry Point </a>
+> * <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=3:12" target="_blank">Analyzer Incomming, Short Contacts Entry Point </a>
-8. End of video Guide
+8. End of Exercise 1.1

 # Exercise 1.2 Analyzer User Interface
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xKoAPtAtXzo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**Lab Section Information & Guide**
+1. Login to the WxCC Analyzer using the Analyzer link above
+2. If already in Analyzer click on the **Home** icon to head back to the start screen of Analyzer
+3. Navigate around the home screen learning the different features available on this screen
+4. Select the Visualization icon to navigate to the Visualization repository
+> * <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=1:12" target="_blank">Visualization</a>
+5.

 # Exercise 1.3 Access Control